-And if you post too much on your Facebook business page they will just unlike your Facebook page.
-I don’t think you would want that I told Sally.The other day my customer Sally wanted to start tweeting.
-She asked what is the difference between tweeting away and posting on Facebook. #socialmediaClick To Tweet
+And if you post too much on your Facebook business page they will unlike your Facebook page.
+I don’t think you would want that I told Sally.

-Adjusting for the Algorithm Changes
+Adjusting For The Algorithm Changes Tweeting

 With engagement being a key element on Facebook not only must you post but you must like, comment or engage with others on their feeds too to rank higher.